Norman Raab Foundation Fellow Dr. Susan Miller

 Professor Miller has a long list of published works including A History of Modern Morocco, 1830-2000 (2013); Berbers and Others: Beyond Tribe and Nation in the Maghrib, co-edited with Katherine E. Hoffman (2010); The Architecture and Memory of the Minority Quarter of the Muslim Mediterranean City, co-edited with Mauro Bertagnin (2010); and “The Mellah of Fez: Reflections on the Spatial Turn in Moroccan Jewish History,” in Jewish Topographies; Visions of Space, Traditions of Place, (2008).
 Courses she has taught at the University of California, Davis, include History of North Africa, 1830 to the Present; History of Jews in Muslim Lands, 600-1750; and Jews Among Muslims: The History and Cultures of the ‘Sephardim'.

-Professor Miller will be in residence at the Center through June 30, 2014.
-She may be contacted via email at email@example.com.
+Professor Miller was in residence at the Center from April 1 to June 30, 2014.